dpinney/RatDigest/README.md

 - OOO Add robustness to alarm code.
 - OOO Port to RADICS model.
 - OOO Support timezones other than PST.
+- OOO get phil craig types tonight
+- OOO delete breaker read interval issue
+- OOO switch it UTC - weather?
+- OOO device name
+- OOO inputs from file instead of in the source
+- OOO control action generator - frequency based
+- OOO multimessage - 1 request with list of meters in group, 1 response with list of values
+- OOO pairs of request/response
+- OOO run on an intermediate sized system, 2 groups
+- OOO 14 hours of runtime

 # Identifier Key